 Median August discharge was chosen as the index flow from which to quantify the ecological response.
 Five factors lead to the use of median August discharge as the index flow; 1) water use is greatest during the summer months, 2) summer low flows are considered critical to populations of aquatic species (Poff et al. 1997, Power et al. 1999, Bradford and Heinonen 2008), 3) August discharge is used as the index flow in the Michigan water withdrawal assessment tool (Hamilton and Seelbach 2010) providing a practical example, 4) by setting total allocation limits based on the most sensitive and intensive water use season there will likely be less risk of unintended negative impacts on other life-stages or hydrologic and geoprocesses, and, 5) empirical evidence of the association between August discharge and both ecological measures (i.e., richness and habitat), discussed below in more detail.

 Flow Ecology Response Curve (Richness).

+Make sure main message is clear: loss of species = loss of integrity (community) and function

 Species richness at the local scale is not only an indicator of ecosystem stress (Rapport et al. 1985) but also influences ecosystem processes (Loreau et al. 2001, Loreau et al. 2003) and is an important component of monitoring for ecosystem health (Pereira and Cooper 2006).
 No single factor regulates communities including richness (Zalewski and Naiman 1985, Levin 1992).
 However, the factor most often correlated to diversity of fish in rivers is stream size (e.g. channel width, link number, drainage area, mean annual discharge; Grenouillet et al. 2004, Livingstone et al. 1982, Hugueny 1989, Oberdorff et al. 1995, Oberdorff et al. 1997, Guégan et al. 1998, Cumming 2004, Xenopoulos et al. 2005).
 This relationship is analogous to the species-area curve well studied in the terrestrial literature (Rosenzweig 1995).
 In fact, Xenopoulos and Lodge (2006) forecast species lost with reductions in discharge.